 It works, but it's a lot of work to transfer multiple photos, and you can only do it when at your PC/Mac.

 It is also possible to buy a game cartridge reader.
 They are usually pretty expensive though.
 With such a reader you can copy the save file from the camera and extract the photos with for example this website.
 A pro is that with such a reader you can also backup save files from other games.
 An advantage of this method is that you can also download the deleted photos from a Game Boy Camera since they are not actually deleted, but only made invisible.
-This can give some very nice finds when dumping a Game Boy Printer, this doesn't let you print from other games.
+This can give some very nice finds when dumping a Game Boy Camere you just bought.

 Option 5: The cumbersome way with mainly original hardware.

 You can also use the Game Boy Camera in the Super Game Boy cartridge for the Super Nintendo.
 Then connect your Super Nintendo to a capture card of some kind and record the video or make screenshots (depending on the capture device).
 Although this works, the result will be not as sharp as the other options since you are screenshotting a video feed and not transfering the image data directly.
 Might be nice as an experiment though.

 Or you can use the combination of an N64 + everdrive + transfer pak (obviously n64 controller) and the homebrew GB64.
 With this you can dump the cartridge to the Micro SD.

 Which option is the best option?